cnr-isti-vclab/relight/relightlab/roadmap.md

 * Settings->Performances, port: add tab title.
 * Show lens parameters (and check we make use of them)
 * BRDF interface rewamp
-* check for zero value on scale (or unreasonable ones)
-* change max value for scale.
 * warn user if switching project while working on align or spheres.

 ## Long term new features